-As outdoor activities boom in popularity, travelers are more excited about U.S. National Parks than ever.
-Want to get some fresh air at one of our country’s most treasured sites?
-You’re in luck.
+The pandemic has forced all of us to love the outdoors even more, and Americans are getting outside in record numbers.
+Travelers are more excited about U.S. National Parks than ever.
+Want to get some fresh air at one of our country's most treasured sites?
+You're in luck.

 The U.S. is packed with some incredible national parks that showcase the country's diverse beauty – and there's at least one park in every state.
 There's the Grand Canyon in Arizona, an unbeatable collection of parks like Zion and Canyonlands in Utah, the tranquility of Glacier National Park in Montana, Yosemite in California, and so much more.